 “We’ve got to open our heart and our brain, our body, our self, from local to global.” – Xara

 Watch the full interview with Iris and Xara below (this will be updated soon):

-For further Unicorn Riot reports on refugees in Greece, see ‘Action of Solidarity With Squats and Against Evictions‘ and ‘ADYE, Exarcheia’s Free Self-Organized Healthcare Clinic‘ that provides free healthcare services for refugees in Athens.
-Stay tuned for our upcoming special on Notara 26, a squat providing housing for refugees and migrants.
+For further Unicorn Riot reports on refugees in Greece, see ‘Action of Solidarity With Squats and Against Evictions‘ and ‘ADYE, Exarcheia’s Free Self-Organized Healthcare Clinic‘ that provides free healthcare services for refugees in Athens, as well as our special on Greece’s First Housing Squat for Refugees & Migrants, Notara 26.

 To help our volunteer-operated, horizontally-organized, non-profit media organization, please consider becoming a monthly sustainer with tax-deductible micro-donations: